ob-climate/ob-climate.github.io/_pages/about.md

 I will be covering each of these topics in my [Blog](https://ob-climate.github.io/year-archive/)!

 ![CT climate Stripes](/images/ct2.png)
-These warming stripes show the annual temperature change in Connecticut from 1895-2023, red and blue stripes represent warmer and cooler temperatures respectively.

-*Find Your stripes at [Earthstripes.org](https://earthstripes.org)*
+*These warming stripes show the annual temperature change in Connecticut from 1895-2023, red and blue stripes represent warmer and cooler temperatures respectively.Find Your stripes at [Earthstripes.org](https://earthstripes.org)*

 Useful Links
 ======